 Fall isn't just for the outdoors.
-It's also the season of the famous Telluride Film Festival in September over Labor Day weekend.
-Big-name stars head to Colorado for this event.
-Many award-winning films, including "Slumdog Millionaire," made their debut at the Telluride Film Festival.
-The festival features more than 50 different programs in 10 venues across Telluride.
+It's also the season of the famous Telluride Film Festival—running strong for more than 45 years—for four days over Labor Day weekend.
+Big-name stars and hordes of film fans head to scenic Southwest Colorado for this event.
+Many award-winning films, including "Slumdog Millionaire," made their debut at the Telluride Film Festival, which features more than 50 different programs in 10 venues across town.

 Bike Through Denver, Artistically

 Denver's reputation as an artistic hub continues to grow, and the ART, a Hotel in the Golden Triangle south of downtown, brings that excitement to travelers.
 Visitors have access to custom-designed bikes painted by students at the Rocky Mountain College of Art and Design.
 Each bike is inspired by Denver's culture.
 Take out one of these colorful, quirky bikes for a spin to explore the culture and nearby museums.

 If you'd rather go by foot, you can take a guided walk or run, following ART's public art map, on a three-mile loop called Art Run through downtown and surrounding areas.
 You'll be able to check out some of Denver's most beloved public art pieces.
 Consider it artistic interval training, and it's free for guests.

 See the changing of the leaves on the Fall Colors Explorer train in the southern Colorado area, leaving out of Alamosa or Fort Garland in September and October.
 This popular ride, offered by the Rio Grande Scenic Railroad, takes you in a historical, domed club car up high in the Rockies.
 The ride includes a fall-inspired brunch.

 Trips also include a speaker on board, so you can learn more while you take in the sites.
 Bring your camera, as the journey includes two stops along the way to take photos of the lovely fall colors.